 Harvard Business School Application Process

-DISCLAIMER: Do not take anything for granted !
+DISCLAIMER: Do not take everything for granted !

 While we are doing our best to get our AI engine trained on the most accurate Business Schools data set, results displayed may prove somehow fuzzy and unpredictable.
-We are making sure that this will improve over time !

-A business process, business method or business function is a collection of related, structured activities or tasks performed by people or equipment in which a specific sequence produces a service or product (serves a particular business goal) for a particular customer or customers.
+A business process, business method, or business function is a collection of related, structured activities or tasks performed by people or equipment in which a specific sequence produces a service or product (that serves a particular business goal) for a particular customer or customers.
 Business processes occur at all organizational levels and may or may not be visible to the customers.
 A business process may often be visualized (modeled) as a flowchart of a sequence of activities with interleaving decision points or as a process matrix of a sequence of activities with relevance rules based on data in the process.
 The benefits of using business processes include improved customer satisfaction and improved agility for reacting to rapid market change.
 Process-oriented organizations break down the barriers of structural departments and try to avoid functional silos.

 Article Title : Business process

-Article Snippet :A business process, business method or business function is a collection of related, structured activities or tasks performed by people or equipment in
+Article Snippet :A business process, business method, or business function is a collection of related, structured activities or tasks performed by people or equipment in

 Article Title : Business process modeling